 If you feel so sore that you dread sitting down, you need to dial it down.

-Take as much rest as you feel you need.
+Take as much rest as needed.

 If you second guess the message your body is sending, you’ll end up hurt and discouraged.

-- Prevents Overuse Injury
+Prevents Overuse Injury

 You don’t want that.

 Rest is crucial in protecting against all sorts of overuse injuries.